sinhp/Sina-Hazratpour/_posts/2017-05-28-The-figure-of-Atlas.md

 ### Elements of the picture

-One of the fist thing which strikes the eyes in the picture above is perhaps the mythical Greek ship, the Argo.
+One of the first things which strikes the eyes in the picture above is perhaps the mythical Greek ship, the Argo.
 It is held that Argo was planned or constructed by the help of Athena, and it was the first ship to sail the seas.

 Wikipedia page tells us: